anu-rag/slate/source/includes/_users.md

 Parameter | Default | Description
 --------- | ------- | -----------
-user_id | None | Id of the user who is sending the request. emp_user_id | None | Id of the user whose details need to be fetched.
+user_id | None | Id of the user who is sending the request. emp_user_id | None | Id of the user whose details need to be deleted.

 > Request
 >